Glaucoma Treatment in Wilmington, NC

 Nicknamed “The Silent Thief of Sight,” glaucoma is a group of eye diseases that damage the optic nerve, which is the nerve that carries information from the eye to the brain.
 Some cases of untreated glaucoma can lead to irreversible vision loss without causing any noticeable symptoms.
 By the time someone notices they have glaucoma, it may be too late to reclaim their lost vision.

 However, with early detection and appropriate treatment, glaucoma can be controlled and vision loss prevented.
-At Intracoastal Eye, Dr. Gregory Johnson treats and manages cases of glaucoma in Wilmington, N.C., also serving the surrounding areas.
+At Intracoastal Eye, Dr. Gregory Johnson and Dr. Gail Kelley treat and manage cases of glaucoma in Wilmington, N.C., also serving the surrounding areas.

 Glaucoma occurs when the pressure inside the eye rises above the normal level.
 In a healthy eye, there is a delicate balance between the aqueous humor fluid circulating in the front of the eye and the outflow of fluid through the eye.
 Ideally, as new fluid is produced and enters the eye, the same amount of fluid should leave the eye through the drainage angle located between the iris and the cornea.
 This helps maintain a steady amount of pressure inside the eye.